spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/best-practices-analyzing-shop-data.md

 ## Publish analysis as a dashboard and share

-Most of your analytics users will have view permissions.
-When you're ready to share the analysis with a wider audience, you need to publish it as a dashboard.
-Users with view permissions can access only dashboards.
+Most of your analytics users will be readers with view permissions for dashboards.
+When you're ready to share the analysis with a wider audience, you need to publish it as a dashboard so that the readers can access it.

 To publish and share a dashboard, follow the steps: